The Vertical Labret Piercing: Everything You Need to Know

 As with most piercings, swelling, light bleeding, and throbbing are common.
 However, if you experience these symptoms in excess, it could be a sign that something is wrong, and you should consult a professional.

 Aftercare practices for the vertical labret tend to be easier than other lip piercing types because no part of the jewelry or piercing goes inside the mouth.
-Therefore, you don’t have to worry as much about the bacteria in your mouth having an adverse effect on your healing process.
+Therefore, you don’t have to worry as much about chomping on the jewelry, avoiding the jewelry while brushing your teeth, or cleaning the inside of your mouth after meals.

 The location of the vertical labret directly on your lip does mean that there are unique things that you must pay attention to while your piercing heals.